marcusoftnet/marcusoftnet.github.io/_posts/2008-08-14-validating-wcf-messages-with-wsdl.md

 much about it; the generated proxy or services code doesn't contain logic.
 Period.

-It's even more so when you only create services that is generating <span id="SPELLING_ERROR_3" class="blsp-spelling-error">WSDL when asked.
+It's even more so when you only create services that is generating WSDL when asked.
 BUT (and it's a big but ;)) - when you start doing [Contract First](http://en.wikipedia.org/wiki/Design_by_contract) you are actually specifying the [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language)